Solar can improve energy resilience and affordability, but consumers often report feeling overwhelmed by conflicting or technical information.

 Submissions and expressions of interest

 We’re working with industry to ensure the approach is practical, credible, and supports a strong, high-quality solar market in Aotearoa New Zealand.
-We’re inviting feedback on the draft criteria to ensure it’s fit for purpose for the New Zealand market.
+We’ve received feedback on the draft criteria to ensure it’s fit for purpose for the New Zealand market.

-We also invite expressions of interest from any solar installer accreditation programme provider operating in New Zealand, provided they can demonstrate alignment with the minimum requirements.
+We also invited expressions of interest from any solar installer accreditation programme provider operating in New Zealand, provided they could demonstrate alignment with the minimum requirements.